You should register a death within 5 days, unless a coroner is investigating the circumstances leading to the death.

 This will be sent directly to the register office.
 You do not need to do anything.

 If the death was in Slough, we will call you when we receive the medical certificate.
 We will book an appointment with you to register the death at a time that works for you.

-All death registrations in Slough must be made face to face and can no longer be registered over the phone.
+All death registrations in Slough must be made face to face.

 You will need the death certificate to:

 - use our Tell Us Once service to notify government agencies and departments.

 In some cases, the coroner will need to do a post-mortem to understand the death.

 For information about post-mortems in Berkshire, visit Reading Borough Council’s website.

 When the coroner's office has completed a post-mortem, they will contact you.
 They will tell you when you can arrange an appointment with a register office to register the death.
 To book your telephone appointment, call 01753 787600.
 Leave a message with your contact details and the deceased’s full name and date of death.
 We will call you back.